 NOTE: The Serial Number for the kit is located on the back of the kit, in the bottom left hand corner.
 The Serial Number should be recorded in the Probuphine REMS Program Insertion/Removal Log for tracking and accountability (including, for example, to track adverse events).

-- Only a certified prescriber is allowed to order the Probuphine Kit. - The only equipment from the kit that are needed for the insertion procedure are the Probuphine implants and the Probuphine Applicator.
+• The only equipment from the kit that are needed for the insertion procedure are the Probuphine implants and the Probuphine Applicator.